 A club flag, usually triangular, flown at the top of the mast.
 Usually attached to its own staff which, in turn, is attached to a flag ha'lyard.
 The staff is kept more or less upright by tension on the ha'lyard and the downhaul.

-A round cylindrical metal rod, with a head which is wider than the rest and which has a spiral thread (groove) cut into all or most of the rod.
+A round cylindrical metal rod, with a head which is wider than the rest and which has a spiral thread (groove) cut into most of the rod.
 The head may be domed or flattened, or it may be hexagonal or square to allow a spanner to fit.

 A bolt is usually used with a nut which screws onto the spiral thread.

 A bolt is used to hold two items (perhaps timbers) tightly together.
 A hole is bored through both parts, the bolt is passed through the hole and the nut is screwed to the bolt.
 When the nut is screwed down tightly the two parts are held together.

 Bolts are designed to work in tension, not in shear.
 The friction between the two parts held by the bolt reduces their tendency to slide against one another.
 The greater the tension on the bolt (the harder the nut is screwed down) the greater the friction between the two parts: but, the greater the tension on the bolt the more likely it is to break.

 Bolts which have threads along their entire length are machine screws.

 When a square-rigged ship had four mast, the foremast mast was the foremast, the next the mainmast, then the mizzen mast and abaft all, the bonaventure mizzen mast